cruzaddy91/mathsprout/README.md

 MathSprout is an interactive educational platform designed to make learning mathematics engaging and fun for students.
 The platform combines game-based learning with traditional teaching methods to create an immersive learning experience.

+## Team Members

+- [Lauren Morgenthaler](https://github.com/lmorgenthaler) - Computer Science major at Westminster University with a minor in Mathematics

 ## Project Structure

 ```